Cahu/pomp/doc/dev-notes.md

 ### Private variables

-Nothing is done at the call stage for private vars.
+Nothing is done at the calling stage for private vars.

 ### Firstprivate variables

+Firstprivate vars are serialized and passed as argument.

 ### Reductions